Defoamer: Industrial problems

 The most noticeable form of foam is foam floating on the stock surface.
 It is easy to monitor and relatively easy to handle and is more a cosmetic issue.
 Surface foam may cause problems with liquid levels and give overflow leading to pools of oils around the equipment which is a safety concern.

 Additionally, this might reduce the process speed and availability of process equipment.
 The main mechanical problem tends to be when foam enters the system as air is a poor lubricant, meaning metal to metal contact can occur.

 Mechanical problem factors

-Mechanical factors that may generate foam and entrapped air:
+Air or other gas dissolved in the fluid can come out of solution as small bubbles (entrained air).
+If these small bubbles have sufficient buoyancy, they can rise to the surface and together form foam.
+Mechanical factors that may generate entrapped air: